 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you owe more on your mortgage than your home is worth, you have what’s known as an underwater or upside-down mortgage.
 Mortgage loans can become underwater when property values fall.

 This unhappy status was commonplace during the Great Recession of 2007-2009.
 That’s when home values nosedived and continued to fall long after the recession’s end.
 Many homeowners with purchase or refinance loans that originated in the early and mid-2000s ended up underwater in the wake of the housing crisis.

 Being underwater is a scary state, making it challenging to sell your property and limiting other options, like borrowing against it.
 What if you try to refinance the mortgage for a fresh start?
 It won’t be easy, but you do have options.
 Let’s take a closer look at what underwater mortgages are, how to know if you have one, and options for refinancing underwater mortgages.

 How to refinance an underwater mortgage

-What if you try to refinance the mortgage for a fresh start?
-Doing so can be tricky when you don’t have home equity.
+First thing you should know: refinancing an underwater mortgage can be tricky, because you don’t have any home equity.
 Banks generally require borrowers to have some skin in the game to get a home loan.